HealthBioscienceIDEAS/aic2023-workshop/docs/pet.md

 ### Gaining familiarity with 4D PET data
 1. Prepare working directory
-   a.
-Open a new terminal window and navigate to the directory with the unprocessed PET NIFTI images and data `/home/as2-streaming-user/data/PET_Imaging`.
+   1. Open a new terminal window and navigate to the directory with the unprocessed PET NIFTI images and data `/home/as2-streaming-user/data/PET_Imaging`.
-   b.
-Use ls to view the contents of this directory
+   1. Use ls to view the contents of this directory
-   c.
-Copy the data in the `UnprocessedData` directory to your local directory using the cp command.
+   1. Copy the data in the `UnprocessedData` directory to your local directory using the cp command.
    ```bash
    cp -r UnprocessedData /home/as2-streaming-user/MyFiles/PET_Tutorial/)
    ```
-   d.
-Use cd to change your working directory to the location you just copied the data.
+   1. Use cd to change your working directory to the location you just copied the data.
 2. View PET metadata
-   a.
-View the information in the .json file for MK-6240 and PiB images by opening the .json files for the MK-6240 and PiB images using `gedit` (e.g., use the command `gedit sub001_pib.json` in the terminal).
+   1. View the information in the .json file for MK-6240 and PiB images by opening the .json files for the MK-6240 and PiB images using `gedit` (e.g., use the command `gedit sub001_pib.json` in the terminal).
 Hint: you may want to open multiple terminal windows to view the .json file contents side-by-side.
-   b.
-Note that the Time section differs with regard to the scant start and injection start times.
+   1. Note that the Time section differs with regard to the scant start and injection start times.
      Namely, the MK-6240 scan starts 70 minutes after tracer injection whereas the PiB image starts at the same time as the scan start.
 The latter is often referred to as a “full dynamic” acquisition and enables us to calculate more accurate measurements like distribution volume ratio (DVR) and often additional parameters from the time-series data (e.g., R1 relative perfusion).
 If we had arterial data available, we could also use the full dynamic scan to perform kinetic modeling.
-   c.
-Also note the framing sequences differs between the two tracers.
+   1. Also note the framing sequences differs between the two tracers.
 MK-6240 is using consecutive 5-minute frames whereas PiB starts with 2-minute frames for the first 10 minutes and then 5-minute frames thereafter.
-   d.
-For both images, the decay correction factors correspond to the scan start time (indicated by “START” in the DecayCorrected field).
+   1. For both images, the decay correction factors correspond to the scan start time (indicated by “START” in the DecayCorrected field).
 This may or may not have consequences for how we quantify the image.
 For example, if we wanted to calculate the standard uptake value (SUV = C(t) / Injected Dose x body mass) we would need to